rydalch/rydalch.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+# Hi!

-Hi!
-I'm an information systems leader with 20+ years of experience now transitioning to higher education.
+I'm an information systems leader with 20+ years of experience transitioning to higher education.

-### Teaching
+# Teaching

 I believe in creating an experiential learning environment where students apply theory to solve real-world problems.
 This approach helps equip students with critical thinking and practical skills demanded by information systems careers.

 As a Teaching Assistant during my graduate studies, I developed and taught curriculum for a data communications lab serving over 100 undergraduate students.
 I mentored high school students in the AFA [CyberPatriot](https://www.uscyberpatriot.org/) competition.
 And I've developed corporate cyber security training.

 These experiences solidified my passion for inspiring and supporting learners.

-### Professional Career

-Graduated from BYU in 2001.
-Started at EY doing cyber security consulting work and information systems auditing.
-I went to [Hewitt Associates (acquired by Aon)](https://www.aon.com) where I led disaster recovery, business continuity, and crisis management efforts.
-I worked for [Carelon](https://www.carelon.com), building a DR program from scratch and helping build their information security program.
-I worked for [Motorola Solutions](https://www.motorolasolutions.com), starting with third-party risk management and growing to lead the enteprise governance, risk and compliance team.
-Most recently I led the [Danaher](https://www.danaher.com) data protection and GRC teams.